Treating Tendonitis in the Upper Extremity

 BOC Level: Intermediate

-7.5 hours, includes 5.5 hours of online video lectures, patient demonstrations, and assignments, plus 2-hour Interactive Virtual Classroom (Zoom) hosted by instructor.
+7.5 Contact Hours (7.5 clock hours), includes 5.5 hours of online video lectures, patient demonstrations, and assignments, plus 2-hour Interactive Virtual Classroom (Zoom) hosted by instructor.
 (5.5 hours asynchronous learning; 2 hours synchronous learning)

 This on-demand online course is accepted by many professional credentialing organizations and state professional regulatory boards.
 Rules and regulations change frequently without notification, and apply differently to live and online courses.
 Please check with your state board to confirm accuracy of this list and acceptance of contact hours.
 Certificate of Attendance will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
 CE credits vary by state.
 Please check with your state board/certifying agency to confirm conversion of contact hours to CE.